-A recently described dynamic ultrasound technique using a sequential 3-step patient positioning protocol has been shown to increase the visualization rate of the appendix 10.
-In the study, patients were initially examined in the conventional supine position, followed by the left posterior oblique position (45o LPO) and then a “second-look” supine position.
+A dynamic ultrasound technique using a sequential 3-step patient positioning protocol has been shown to increase the detection rate of appendix 10.
+In the study, patients were initially examined in the conventional supine position, followed by the left posterior oblique position (45° LPO) and then a “second-look” supine position.
 Reported detection rates increased from 30% in the initial supine position to 44% in the LPO position and a further increase to 53% with the “second-look” supine position.
-Slightly larger absolute and relative visualization rates were seen in children.
+Slightly larger absolute and relative detection rates were seen in children.
 The authors suggested that the effect of the LPO positioning step improved the acoustic window by shifting bowel contents.

 CT findings include 1,2,4:

-- thickening of the cecal apex (up to 80%): cecal bar sign, arrowhead sign
+- thickening of the cecal apex: cecal bar sign, arrowhead sign

-- non-enhancement of the mucosa representing necrosis and a precursor to perforation
+- focal wall nonenhancement representing necrosis (gangrenous appendicitis) and a precursor to perforation

 Treatment and prognosis

 Treatment is appendectomy, which can be performed either open or laparoscopically 6.
 Mortality from simple appendicitis is approximately 0.1% but is as high as 5% in perforation with generalized peritonitis 6.

 In ~30% of cases where the appendix has become gangrenous and perforated, initial nonoperative management is preferred provided the patient is stable.
 It is in this situation that radiologists have a therapeutic role to play with percutaneous CT- or US-guided drainages of periappendiceal abscess.